JoeM-RP/JoeM-RP/README.md

 ## Recent Work 🏆

-**Tonari.app PWA** WIP web app for collecting locations and activities of interest and quickly locating them when nearby using geolocation, push notifications, and service workers for a richer experience.
+**Tonari.app PWA:** WIP web app for collecting locations and activities of interest and quickly locating them when nearby using geolocation, push notifications, and service workers for a richer experience.
 > [Tonari.app](https://tonari.app) | [Source code](https://github.com/JoeM-RP/tonari-client)

 **VIU by HUB Mobile App:** Lead development of a React Native mobile experience combining native features with web portals.